Frank Simoes

-Frank Simoes (1937–2002) was an Indian writer and pioneering advertising executive, the first Indian to set up his own advertising agency, born in Mumbai.
+Frank Simoes (1937–2002) was an Indian writer and pioneering advertising executive who was the first Indian to set up his own advertising agency.
 He initially worked for advertising agency Ogilvy & Mather before setting up his own company; his campaigns included work for Only Vimal, Raymonds, Taj Hotels, Liberty Shirts, and BOAC.

-He quit advertising while still successful in the 1970s, (Frank Simoe's only closed shop post 1985.
-I know as I was working there till April 1985. - Noel Keymer).sold his firm, and moved to Goa to become a writer.
+He quit advertising while still successful in the 1970s.
+He sold his firm, and moved to Goa to become a writer.

+Career

-He began his career as a writer with The Times of India.
+Simoes began his career as a writer with The Times of India.
 After his initial foray into writing, he began to have his articles published fairly regularly.

 Malavika Sanghvi wrote in her column in The Times: